MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 So that I can join their adventures.
 ```
 **Acceptance Criteria**:
-- Users should be able to bookmark or save profiles of interest for easy access later.
 - A view of overlapping itineraries should appear when browsing filtered traveler profiles, making it easier to identify compatibility.

 ## User Story 3: Messaging for Collaboration